dalab/dissolve-struct/index.md

 Obtain the datasets using:

 {% highlight bash %}
-cd data
-bash retrieve_datasets.sh
-python convert-ocr-data.py
+python helpers/retrieve_datasets.py
 {% endhighlight %}

 (you might have to `brew install wget` first if on a mac.
 Additionally, `pip -r requirements.txt` to obtain the python dependencies.)

 ### Executing through command line

 Download the [pre-build binary package of Spark](http://spark.apache.org/downloads.html).
-Here for example we assume the Spark folder is named `spark-1.2.0`.
+Here for example we assume the Spark folder is named `spark-1.X`.

 Running the examples follows the format:
 {% highlight bash %}
-spark-1.2.0/bin/spark-submit \
+spark-1.X/bin/spark-submit \
 	--jars <dissolve-struct-jar-path> \
 	--class <class> \
 	--master local \